Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
-You're not the first person to experience that "TypeError: Cannot read properties of undefined (reading 'whatever')"  (or its equally charming cousins).
-Save yourself the existential dread and let the collective wisdom of the internet (and Stack Overflow's army of helpful nerds) guide you.
-You might even find a hilarious solution along the way!
+- **"Comment your code like you're explaining it to a grumpy, sleep-deprived vampire.
+Be precise, be concise, and for the love of all that is holy, *be clear*.
+Future you (and your colleagues) will thank you – or at least, they won't curse your name in the digital afterlife."**

 ---

-### 📅 Last Updated: 2024-12-05 00:49
+### 📅 Last Updated: 2024-12-05 04:12

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!